DataManagementLab/sgxv2-analytical-query-processing-benchmarks/Scan-Micro-Benchmarks/README.md

 The result figures are stored in `img`.
 The other results from `RadixPartitioning` and `WriteBench` can be reproduced with the same process.

+### Exception

+To reproduce the SIMD scan experiments with 16-bit input values, checkout the branch `16-bit` and run `0_single_thread.sh single-thread-16bit.csv`.